Coal seam gas

 CSG is extracted through wells drilled into coal seams.
 The initial phase of CSG production usually involves the extraction of water from the coal seams in order to reduce the pressure and release gas from the coal.

 If the pressure within the seam is high, the gas may flow to the surface unaided.
 Conversely, the gas may have to be pumped to the surface if the pressure is lower.

 When CSG comes to the surface, water in the gas is separated.

 The water is then treated to ensure it meets water quality standards, before it is injected into underground water systems, called aquifers, used for other purposes such as irrigating crops, watering livestock or for commercial use, for water supplies or added to watercourses.

 CSG in use

-CSG has been used safely to power Queensland homes for the past 15 years.
+CSG is used safely to power Queensland homes.